0x00-0x00/ShellPop/README.md

 ## About
     Pop shells like a master
     Shell pop is all about popping shells.
-With this tool you can generate easy and sofisticated reverse or bind shell commands to help you during penetration tests.
+With this tool you can generate easy and sophisticated reverse or bind shell commands to help you during penetration tests.
     Don't waste more time with .txt files storing your Reverse shells!